Driven by

 Brookit – Peter Amacher

-Peter Amacher has a passion for small, colourful minerals.
+Peter Amacher has a passion for small, color-intensive minerals.
 In 1975, together with fellow crystal seekers, he found a fissure system with brookite crystals at the Chärstellenbach in Uri.
-In the years that followed, he was drawn there again and again: ’62 days I worked there, searched… and found…’
+In the years that followed, he was drawn there again and again: ‘I spent 62 days there, searching… and finding…’.

 Anatase – Patrik Heule

-Smoky Quartz – Yves Donnet-Monay
+Rauchquartz – Yves Donnet-Monay

 Cölestin – Stefan Bättig

 Stefan Bättig is a passionate Jura hiker.
-These mountains are just closer to where I live and easier to reach.
-When he heard about celestine finds in the Jura a few years ago, it stuck with him.
+“These mountains are just closer to where I live and easier to reach.”
+When he heard about Cölestin finds in the Jura a few years ago, he couldn’t get it out of his mind.
 He searched the quarries in the area and found what he was looking for…

-DIOPSIDE ON GROSSULAR – HEINZ MOSER
+DIOPSIDE – HEINZ MOSER

-Armenite – Martin Andres
+Armenit – Martin Andres

 Beauty